GrupoDiana/BRT-Documentation/docs/library/service-modules/service-spherical-fir-table.md

 For **multi-distance HRTF datasets**, the renderer selects the sphere whose radius best matches the current source distance.
 This enables more accurate rendering when datasets include near-field measurements.

-For room acoustics datasets such as **BRIRs**, the system selects the reference position closest to the current source position in the environment.
+For **room acoustics datasets such as BRIRs**, the system selects the reference position closest to the current source position in the environment.
+In these cases, the impulse responses can also be **windowed or truncated** to remove unwanted portions of the response, enabling efficient implementation of **hybrid rendering approaches** that combine early reflections and late reverberation models.

 ## Related Service Modules